What’s so complicated about learning how to make coffee?

 The only difference is that the characteristic crema is “whisked up” afterward because the machine builds up less pressure to brew the coffee.

-If you want “coffee” in the sense of “a lot of drink at once,” you can use more water when drawing.
-I usually go for a water volume of around 120 milliliters.
-Technically, this would be a Lungo, even though manufacturers call it “coffee” or something similar on the coffee specialties menu.
+If you want “coffee” in the sense of “a lot of drink at once,” you can use more water during extraction.
+I usually go for a water volume of around 4 ounces (120 milliliters).
+Technically, this would be a lungo, even though manufacturers call it “coffee” or something similar on the coffee specialties menu.

 Until now, this usually caused a problem: the espresso drink was already not quite “right,” so the coffee would be very watery.
 Not only that, but the more coffee the machine prepared at once, the more the water came through.